On this Day, in 1794: Tadeusz Kościuszko led an uprising against the Partition of Poland - Kafkadesk

 Tadeusz Kościuszko

 The king’s capitulation was a hard blow for Kościuszko, who had not lost a single battle in the campaign.
-After spending some time in Germany and France, trying to gain support for the Polish cause, he clandestinely crossed the Polish border to meet with sympathetic high-ranking officers in the residual Polish Army, most of which had been disbanded or incorporated into the Russian Army.
+After spending some time in Germany and France, trying to gain support for the Polish cause, he clandestinely crossed the Polish border to meet with sympathetic high-ranking officers in the residual Polish forces, most of which had been disbanded or incorporated into the Russian army.

 But the situation in Poland was changing rapidly, and when Tsarist agents began arresting notable Polish politicians and military commanders in Warsaw, Kościuszko was forced to execute his plan earlier than he had intended and set off for Kraków in March 1794.
 He entered the city on the night of the 23rd, and the next morning, in the Main Square, he announced a general uprising.